dhpatel9616-lang/Enterprise-leads/enterprise-leads/README.md

 reply pauses the sequence automatically → non-replies get 6 weekly follow-ups → everything visible in Notion throughout.

-**Email gap, still real:** Google Places doesn't return business emails.
-The ingest script scans each site's homepage for a `mailto:` link — catches maybe half.
-Leads with no email sit with `email: null` and are skipped by the sequencer.
-Check Notion's Raw Notes and fill one in by hand if you find it.
+**Email gap, mostly closed:** Google Places doesn't return business emails, so the ingest script's own `mailto:` scan only catches maybe half. `enrich-emails.yml` runs daily after ingest and crawls each site's homepage plus common contact/about subpaths for a real address, closing most of the rest.
+Whatever's left after that genuinely has no findable email — check Notion's Raw Notes and fill one in by hand if you spot one.

 ## Settings — edit via a real interface, not JSON files